TopSpectrum/rails_multisite/README.md

   host_names:
     - courseschduler.net
     - courseschduler.com
-  # - smyers.net           # This would be invalid and your app would crash.
+  # - smyers.net           # This would be invalid and your app would crash since it would be a dupe.
 ```

 #### Active via federation database (sql)